XHAFQ-FM: History

 XEJV-AM 1420 received its concession on June 29, 1967.
 It was owned by Arnulfo Aguirre Salamanca and broadcast from facilities in Jaltipan with 1,000 watts day and 250 night.
 In 1973, Aguirre sold to Laura Escamilla de Martínez, and in the 1990s, XEJV became XEAFQ-AM.
 The station was later owned by Laura Escamilla Decuir prior to its sale to Radiorama.

 XEAFQ was cleared for AM-FM migration in 2010 as XHAFQ-FM 88.5.
+Since migration, the station has been known as Mariachi Stereo, Romántica, Vida Romántica, Love FM, and La Super Q. In 2024, it became a Heraldo Radio affiliate, returning the network to southern Veracruz after a previous stint on XHGB-FM 103.5.

-The last brands that the station had are Mariachi Stereo, Romántica, Vida Romántica, Love FM and La Super Q.
+In mid-2025, Heraldo Radio leaves and La Súper Q returns.